ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/radio-puzzle.md

 The Dongle will always respond with packets that are valid UTF-8 so you can use `str::from_utf8` on the response packets.

 Our suggestion is to use a dictionary / map. `std::collections::HashMap` is not available in `no_std` code (without linking to a global allocator) but you can use one of the stack-allocated maps in the [`heapless`] crate.
-A `Vec`-like buffer may also come in handy; `heapless` provides a stack-allocated, fixed-capacity version of the `std::Vec` type.
+It supplies a stack-allocated, fixed-capacity version of the `std::Vec` type which will come in handy to store byte arrays.
+Sto store character mappings we recommend using a `heapless::IndexMap`.

 `heapless` is already declared as a dependency in the Cargo.toml of the project so you can directly import it into the application code using a `use` statement.